zabbix/zabbix/templates/app/veeam/backup_replication_http/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/6.0/manual/config/templates_out_of_the_box/http) for basic instructions.

 1. Create a user to monitor the service or use an existing read-only account.
-> See [VEEAM HELP CENTER](https://helpcenter.veeam.com/docs/backup/vbr_rest/reference/vbr-rest-v1-rev2.html?ver=110#tag/Login/operation/CreateToken!path=grant_type&t=request) for more details.
+> See [Veeam Help Center](https://helpcenter.veeam.com/docs/backup/vbr_rest/reference/vbr-rest-v1-rev2.html?ver=110#tag/Login/operation/CreateToken!path=grant_type&t=request) for more details.
 2. Link the template to a host.
 3. Configure macros `{$VEEAM.API.URL}`, `{$VEEAM.USER}`, and `{$VEEAM.PASSWORD}`.